fury-r/encrypted-messenger/README.md

     - Public keys are stored securely in Firestore.
     - Firestore security rules ensure that only authorized users can access these keys.

-- **AES Key Exchange**:
+- **DES Key Exchange**:
-    - The AES key used for symmetric encryption is exchanged securely via RSA encryption.
+    - The DES key used for symmetric encryption is exchanged securely via RSA encryption.
     - This ensures that even if the public key is compromised, the messages remain secure.

 ## Technologies Used